strapi/strapi/docs/3.x.x/en/plugins/development.md

 ```
 ***

-## Plugin admin interface development
+## Front-end

-This section explains how to create your plugin interface.
+This section explains how to create your plugin interface in the admin panel.

 Table of contents:
 - [Development mode](#start-the-project-in-development-mode)